Tim Donaghy: Post-sentencing

 In the federal prison camp in Pensacola, Florida, Donaghy started to write his memoir, Blowing the Whistle: The Culture of Fraud in the NBA.
 The book was to have covered his NBA career, described his dealings with the "underworld" during the betting scandal, and explained how he would determine the winning team in the games he refereed.
 Donaghy also promised to "discuss the relationship that players, coaches and referees have with each other."
 The book was due to be published in October 2009.
 However, Donaghy's publisher, Triumph Books, canceled it because of liability concerns.
 Pat Berdan, Donaghy's liaison with Triumph, said the book was canceled after the NBA threatened legal action—which the NBA denies.
 Donaghy found a new publisher, VTi-Group, willing to release the book, which was renamed Personal Foul: A First-Person Account of the Scandal That Rocked the NBA.
 The book was released in December 2009.
+Many of the key claims Donaghy makes in the book and in related appearances have been debunked with evidence.
+Some of the main falsehoods debunked concern specifics about the NBA (e.g., game outcomes, related player stats) and especially about the scandal itself (e.g., the origin of the scandal, allegations of organized crime involvement and threats, which games were bet, the sociology of the betting, how the scandal ended) along other vital issues pertaining to the FBI's investigation, the government's prosecution, and the sentencing judge's assessment of his actions.
+In 2020, prominent sports journalist and frequent NBA betting scandal commentator Henry Abbott said, "I’ve never encountered someone who lies as much as (Donaghy).
+He’s soooooo full of crap."